bloominstituteoftechnology/Lambda-Hello/NathanT.md

 ## My Favorite Things

 I like to knock people's ice cream cones on to the ground.
+That's pretty fun.